AnalyticsLoL/SummonerInsight/README.md

 # SummonerInsight
 Website showing users and champion data of League of Legends

-## Redux

-Define global flags in Context.js and import them in other components (not constant functions).

 ## Ideas for next stuff
 - [ ] Filter matchhistory by queuetype and gamemode
 - [ ] Make dark mode and day mode pages using css var